sizovs/boring-stack/README.md

 Loosely coupled, distributed architectures are challenging to operate, making them better suited for the cloud.
 This is one reason cloud providers advocate for such architectures.
 In contrast, monolithic, self-contained architectures reduce the benefits of PaaS and serverless solutions, which are opaque and costly abstractions over servers.

 To simplify ops and alleviate tooling fatigue, this project includes custom scripts for database migrations, zero-downtime deployments, and infrastructure provisioning (Terraform state management is a hassle and HCL syntax is too restrictive for my taste).
+Moreover, the project has built-in error tracking that captures errors on both client and server, and stores them in SQLite.
+Think of it as a free and lightweight version of Sentry.
+You can view errors under /admin.

 Since low churn, simplicity, and fewer abstractions are the guiding principles, the following tech choices are made:
 * JS